weichie/countries/README.md

 > This project is still in the setup phase.

 #### Dependencies
-- Nuxtjs (Vuex, Axios, vue-router)
+- Nuxtjs (Vue 2, Vue Router, Vuex, Vue Server Render, vue-meta)
+- Axios
 - Google Charts for displaying country map

-- Purgecss to cleanup unused css (tailwindcss)
-- Currently setup as SPA in history mode, but not sure if I'm keeping it that way
+Currently setup as SPA in hash mode, but not sure if I'm keeping it that way

 ## Build Setup